ag-gipp/_overview/README.md

 # How to find the relevant repository

-This file provides an overview on the repositories used for research purposes.
+Overview about the software projects on GitHub provided by the AG Gipp members.
+See http://isg.uni.kn for gerneral information about AG Gipp.

 ## Math